cheomanigua/godotdoc/content/docs/c#/classes.md

     }
 }
 ```

+#### When to Use an Abstract Class:
+Use an abstract class when:
+1. **Shared Base Functionality**: You want to provide common functionality (fields, methods, or properties) for a group of related classes while enforcing certain behaviors to be implemented by derived classes.
+   - Example: A base `Shape` class with a common `Color` property and an abstract `CalculateArea()` method that each derived shape (e.g., `Circle`, `Rectangle`) must implement.
+2. **Hierarchy Design**: You need to define a template for a class hierarchy where some methods are mandatory but their implementation varies.
+   - Example: A `Vehicle` class with an abstract `StartEngine()` method, implemented differently for `Car` and `Motorcycle`.
+3. **Prevent Instantiation**: You want to ensure the base class cannot be instantiated directly, as it represents a general concept rather than a concrete object.
+   - Example: `Animal` as an abstract class, with specific animals like `Dog` or `Cat` as concrete implementations.
+4. **Mix of Abstract and Concrete Members**: Unlike interfaces, abstract classes can include implemented methods, making them suitable when you want to combine enforced contracts with reusable code.

 #### When Not to Use:
 - If you only need a contract without shared implementation, use an **interface** instead.